 We could turn to the group of people in our Buddhist center if there is a sense of community there.
-In many of the centers that I have visited, the sense of sort of mutual support, for example if someone is sick, then everyone goes and takes care of the person, bring food etc, this sort of thing seems to be quite rare in our western Buddhist centers.
+In many of the centers that I have visited, the sense of some sort of mutual support, for example if someone is sick, then everyone goes and takes care of the person, bring food etc., this sort of thing seems to be quite rare in our Western Buddhist centers.
 There isn’t really that sense of communal friendship like you might have in some church groups for example.

 Then the question is can we foster that type of community concern when someone is sick or hospitalized.
 Can an online community or social group provide any kind of support?
 People who join those groups are actually willing to be part of the group.
 I don’t have an answer to that but it’s an interesting question to explore.
 How much support can you actually get form an online community?
 Is an online community going to be able to go food shopping for you when you’re ill or come and cook a meal for you?
 Is it something to utilize to help us in terms of fulfilling that personal type of interaction even if it is digital?
 This seems to be the way that so many people are interacting with each other anyway by texting or whatever.

 Westerners Want a Spiritual Teacher to be a Trainer